hygraph/variant-coffee-example/README.md

 ## Third Wave Coffee Roasters Homepage

-Marketing site powered by Next.js (App Router) and Hygraph (formerly known as GraphCMS).
+Example marketing site powered by Next.js (App Router) and Hygraph (formerly known as GraphCMS).
 Styled with Tailwind CSS and Radix UI components.
 For a detailed guide on the content variant setup, see [docs.md](./docs.md).